 - The role of Managing Director of Air Iceland Connect will be discontinued, though Air Iceland Connect’s former MD will become the MD of Iceland Travel, also a subsidiary of Icelandair Group

-It’s entirely possible that this is just a cost cutting measure — both airlines have the same parent company, and it’s probably more efficient to run many of the operational and management functions centrally.
+Presumably on some level this integration is a money saving measure — both airlines have the same parent company, and it’s probably more efficient to run many of the operational and management functions centrally.

 At the same time, I’ve long thought that there was a lot of potential for the two airlines to work more closely together from a passenger experience standpoint: